Data Centres For Dummies: Software Containers

-We’re tackling software containers in this entry in our long-running “Data Centers For Dummies” series, because containers are huge right now.
+We’re tackling software containers in this entry in our long-running “Data Centres For Dummies” series, because containers are huge right now.
 Why?
-They enable app development and operations at a level of cost-efficiency, scalability and optimization that’s downright revolutionary.
+They enable app development and operations at a level of cost-efficiency, scalability and optimisation that’s downright revolutionary.

 Since the introduction of container technology over 16 years ago, IT departments have enthusiastically embraced it.
 Given the rise of more contemporary container platforms from Docker, CoreOS, and public cloud providers such as AWS, Google and Microsoft, it seems like this is a technology that can’t be contained.

 Containers exist to solve a problem: Developers needed applications to run reliably when they were moved between systems and computing environments in the cloud and elsewhere.